cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Resolver

-A resolver uses a registry to generate a URI for a given prefix/identifier pair based on the registry's default provider for the resource with the given prefix, then redirects the requester to the constructed URI.
+A resolver uses a registry to generate a URI for a given prefix/identifier pair based on the registry's default provider for the semantic space with the given prefix, then redirects the requester to the constructed URI.
 Resolvers are different from providers in that they are general for many controlled vocabularies and do not host content themselves.
 Two well-known resolvers are Identifiers.org and